The Holy Spirit will not work with our hypocrisy and self-righteousness

 A great treasure has been lost — a treasure in the Lord’s eyes, and a treasure to those who love the Lord.

-The assembly came under attacks by the enemy through flesh.
-It was spiritual ignorance, but also hypocrisy, self-righteousness and spiritual pride.
+The assembly came under attack by the enemy through flesh.
+It was spiritual ignorance but also hypocrisy, self-righteousness, and spiritual pride.

 The assembly developed invisible rules to maintain a spiritual condition, but failed to allow the Holy Spirit to act on His own prerogative.
 They failed to trust the Holy Spirit and His power in the body of Christ.